GENI-NSF/geni-tools/README-stitching.txt

  - `--ionStatusIntervalSecs <# seconds>`: # of seconds to sleep between sliverstatus calls at ION or another DCN based aggregate.
 Default is 30.
+- `--fakeEndpoint`: Use this if you want a dynamic circuit that ends not at a node, but at a switch (EG because you have a static VLAN to a fixed non-AM controlled host from there.).
+This option adds a fake node and interface_ref to the link.
+Note that your request RSpec will still need >= 2 component_managers on the <link>, and you will need a skeletal stitching extension with 1 hop being the switch/VLAN where you want to end, and a 2nd being the AM where you want to end up.

 == Tips and Details ==
  - Create a single GENI v3 request RSpec for all aggregates you want linked